umarhassan-mitodl/21g.346-fall-2014/content/pages/readings.md

 ### Textes

-« [Electric Paris](https://www.scholars.northwestern.edu/en/publications/electric-paris-3). » *Sterling and Francine Clark Art Institute*.
+« {{% resource_link "82313940-dbc6-413e-adf4-10f15e296a28" "Electric Paris" %}}. » *Sterling and Francine Clark Art Institute*.

 Schivelbusch, Wolfgang. *Disenchanted Night: The Industrialization of Light in the Nineteenth Century*.
 Translated by Angela Davies.
-University of California Press, 1995, pp. 1–5 and 81–134. \[Preview on [Google Books](http://books.google.com/books?id=6-4K1ruL2YIC&pg=PA85)\]
+University of California Press, 1995, pp. 1–5 and 81–134. \[Preview on {{% resource_link "10a60e87-8805-4a2a-8021-efa94482c8ec" "Google Books" %}}\]

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 9